ekwan/Jprogdyn/README.md

 You may need to adjust the `gaussian.sh` script in the `gaussian/` folder before running these tutorials.
 This script is run whenever *Jprogdyn* calls out to Gaussian.
 Place system-specific tasks in this script, like setting the scratch directory, or adjusting file permissions.

+Configuration files for these tutorials are stored in the `tutorials/` folder.

 ### Reaction Trajectory Tutorial

 In this tutorial, we reproduce the quasiclassical trajectory analysis in our [study](#ref1) of nucleophilic aromatic substitution reactions.